Warzone2100/warzone2100/doc/AutohostConfig.md

 Each player slot can be customized, starting from 0.
 The first slot will be defined in the `player_0` object, second slot in `player_1` and so on.
 Each can have the following entries:

+* `position` move the player to an other slot, starting from 0.
 * `team` holds the team number, starting from 0.
 * `ai` when set, contains the name of the AI to use.
 This must match the property `js` in the ai `.json` file.
 * `difficulty` sets the difficulty for an AI.
 It can be one of `Easy`, `Medium`, `Hard` or `Insane`.